prateekdutta3012/prateekdutta3012/README.md

 - 👋 Hi, I’m @prateekdutta3012
+- I am currently an Intern at Konverge.AI Pvt.
+Ltd. Nagpur
+- 🌱 I’m currently learning and exploring skills around AI & Data Science and working on several Research projects
-- 👀 I’m interested in Research, Deep Learning, Data Science & Machine Learning & more towards its computational domain like NLP.
+- 👀 I’m interested in Deep Learning, Machine Learning, Data Science  & more towards its computational domain like NLP along with Research.
-- 🌱 I’m currently learning Data Science
 - 💞️ I’m open to collaborate
 - 📫 Reach me at: [updating soon]